columbia/turbo-artifact/README.md

 ```
 and simply type the python command from [experiments/ray/run_all.sh](https://github.com/columbia/turbo/blob/artifact/experiments/ray/run_all.sh) that corresponds to the experiment you want to reproduce.

-For example the following command runs the experiment for Figure 8.a.:
+For example the following command runs the experiment for *Figure 8.a*:

 ``` bash
 python experiments/runner.cli.caching.py --exp caching_monoblock_heuristics --dataset covid19